rizk-omarsherif/python-tasks/README.md

 ```

 ## Usage
-Each task is contained in its own file.
+Each task is contained in its own file within the `tasks` directory.
 To run a task, execute the corresponding Python file.
 For example:
 ```
-python task1.py
+python tasks/task1.py
 ```

 ## Contributing